Forget football this Thanksgiving Day. For those who love dogs, watch the National Dog Show presented by Purina instead.

 You meet perfectly coiffed pooches representing 193 breeds, including one new addition, the Azawakh.

 You can keep up with the action as dog expert David Frei provides commentary along with co-host John O'Hurley.
 NBC correspondent Mary Carillo will report from inside the show ring, while former U.S. Olympic figure skaters Tara Lipinski and Johnny Weir will provide behind-the-scenes access.

-Here are five things Frei wants you to know before the dogs hit the arena on Nov.
-22.
+Here are five things Frei wants you to know before the show begins at noon on Nov.
+28.

 1. Dog shows are fun for the whole family.

-"I grew up with a football family and my dad was a football coach," Frei says.
+"I grew up with a football family and my dad was a football coach," Frei said during a 2012 interview.
 "We never thought about doing anything except watching ball games and eating turkey.
 This gives families something to do as a family if they are really not into football — as some families may not be.
 It’s the perfect time slot on a perfect holiday.
 Watch the dog show while waiting for the turkey to come out of the oven."